Lineage

 Shaykhut Tafsir

-Newtown, Karachi
+Newtown, Karachiy

-Thereafter Shaykh travelled to Karachi and established the foundations of Madrasatul Arabiyyatul Islamiyyah in Newtown which is now world renowned.
+Thereafter Shaykh travelled to Karachiy and established the foundations of Madrasatul Arabiyyatul Islamiyyah in Newtown which is now world renowned.
 Initially this institute only catered for specialised fields of Islamic sciences (takhassus).
 Later at the insistence of others, Shaykh Binnory (rahimahullah) included the elementary and secondary studies departments (‘Alim course) as well.
-Several senior ‘Ulama of our country had the honour of studying under Shaykh Binnory (rahimahullah) at his madrasah in Karachi.
+Several senior ‘Ulama of our country had the honour of studying under Shaykh Binnory (rahimahullah) at his madrasah in Karachiy.

 His Academic Rank